matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 - Nowadays, computers can also be used to write abstract proofs, or to handle particularly complex ones.
 - Proofs of the [prime number theorem][PNT] have been formalised in Isabelle.
 - The [Feit-Thompson theorem][OddOrder], stating that a finite group of odd order is solvable, has been [formalised in Coq][MathComp.OddOrder].
-- This has stimulated a lot of reasearch and progress on proof assistants themselves.
+- This has stimulated a lot of *research and progress on proof assistants themselves*.
-- A recent example of the use of computers in mathematical research is provided by the [Liquid Tensor Experiment][LTE], which says that certain $Ext$ groups of the set of measures on a profinite set $S$ vanish.
+- A recent example of the use of computers in mathematical research is provided by the [Liquid Tensor Experiment][LTE], which says that certain $Ext$ groups of the set of measures on a profinite set vanish.
-- This is part of D. Clausen and  P. Scholze's approach to a general theory of analytic spaces, encompassing the complex, real and $p$-adic cases, currently being developed.
+- This is part of D. Clausen and  P. Scholze's approach to a general theory of analytic spaces, which is *currently being developed*.

 ---

 ## Formalising mathematics

-- Is about representing mathematical concepts in a formal language.
+- Is about *representing* mathematical concepts in a *formal language*.
 - We want to be able to define objects, state theorems and write proofs on which we can rely and that we can "unwrap".
 - There is a mechanical aspect (the compilation of the program) and a conceptual one (the writing of said program).
 - The readability of the code may vary, but the result can be trusted with a high degree of confidence.
-- We can implement routine procedures to help us write proofs.
+- We can implement routine procedures to help us write proofs or compute quantities.

 ---

 ## Formal languages and verifications

-- A formal language consists of words created from an alphabet and put together according to a set of rules called a grammar.
+- In linguistics, a formal language consists of words created from an alphabet and put together according to a set of rules called a grammar.
 - Computer programs are written in formal languages.
-- Formal languages created for the purposes of representing mathematical objects started to emerge in the 1960s:
+- Formal languages developed *for the purposes of representing mathematical objects* started to emerge in the 1960s:
-  - The pioneers were Automath (1967), Mizar (1973), Thm (1972) and LCF (1972).
+  - The pioneers were Automath (1967), Mizar (1973), Thm (1972) and [LCF][LCF] (1972).
   - The following generation used Higher Order Logic: HOL, Isabelle, HOL-Light, *etc*.
-  - Nowadays, many proof assistants use Dependent Type Theory: Coq, Agda, Lean, *etc*.
+  - Nowadays, many proof assistants use [Dependent Type Theory][DTT]: Coq, Agda, Lean, *etc*.

 ---